Alamao4523/VALKYRON-AGI/README.md

 ## 📖 Introduction

-> Unlike traditional jailbreak tweaks, it enables autonomous AI agents to operate without a jailbroken environment.
+> Unlike traditional jailbreak tweaks, it enables autonomous AI agents like Claude/GPT/Gemini to operate system-wide without a jailbroken environment, only TrollStore needed.
 It integrates a powerful Computer Vision Core, Human-Like Touch Simulator, Intelligent Neural Engine, and a stealthy background daemon for unlimited operation.
-Fully compatible with all iOS device sizes and natively supporting TrollStore, it features a consolidated control center and optimized decision logic, delivering top-tier reliability and stealth as a professional iOS autonomous agent.
-It also supports quick-craft manual scripts.
+Fully compatible with all iOS device sizes and it features a consolidated control center and optimized decision logic, delivering top-tier reliability and stealth as a professional iOS autonomous agent.
+It also supports easy quick-craft manual scripts.

 ## 📖 Supported Gestures